ddhartma/Introduction-to-Neural-Networks/README.md

     ![image2]

 ## Perceptron Trick <a name="percep_trick"></a>
-- Perceptron model Line should move closer to a misclassified point
+- Perceptron model Line should move closer to a misclassified point:

     ![image3]

 ## Perceptron algorithm <a name="percep_algo"></a>
-- Update weights and bias for every **misclassified** point
+- Update weights and bias for every **misclassified** point:

     ![image4]

 ## Nonlinear Regions <a name="nonlinear_regions"></a>
-- Combine Perceptrons to create nonlinear regions
+- Combine Perceptrons to create nonlinear regions:

     ![image5]